Atmospheric Science

 Does Melbourne’s rain occur in ‘lines’?

-From 15 years of radar data, researchers show Melbourne’s rain often appears in ‘squall lines’ across the city, and they make a substantial contribution to total rainfall because of their size and motion
+Melbourne rain often appears in 'squall lines' across the city, making a substantial contribution to total rainfall, finds University of Melbourne-led research.

 How do aerosols help our atmosphere clean itself?